harrisoncramer/gitlab.nvim/README.md

   port = nil, -- The port of the Go server, which runs in the background, if omitted or `nil` the port will be chosen automatically log_path = vim.fn.stdpath("cache") .. "/gitlab.nvim.log", -- Log path for the Go server debug = { go_request = false, go_response = false }, -- Which values to log
-  reviewer = "delta", -- The reviewer type ("delta" or "diffview") attachment_dir = nil, -- The local directory for files (see the "summary" section) popup = { -- The popup for comment creation, editing, and replying
+  attachment_dir = nil, -- The local directory for files (see the "summary" section) popup = { -- The popup for comment creation, editing, and replying
     exit = "<Esc>",